Partner With Us

 What has been achieved so far?

-More than 70 countries have already expressed interest in participating in Rays of Hope, and a broad range of donors and partners have offered substantial financial support — over 60 million to date.
+90 countries have already expressed interest in participating in Rays of Hope, and a broad range of donors and partners have offered substantial financial support — over €80 million to date.
+Below are a few sample achievements:

 Construction of radiotherapy centre on-going in one of the first African countries to benefit from Rays of Hope support.